dulcetti/bashrc/README.md

 # bashrc
-A .bashrc example to configure git branches, ls aliases and others.
+A .bashrc/.bash_profile/.profile example to configure git branches, ls aliases and others.

 # How to configure?